 5 Rights of use

-5.1 The Customer shall be granted the non-exclusive, non-transferable and non-sublicensable right, as well as the non-exclusive right limited to the period of use or contract period, to access the services offered by SimplyDelivery via the Internet and to use them for its own business purposes in the exercise of its commercial or independent professional activity in accordance with the contract.
+5.1 The customer shall be granted the non-exclusive, non-transferable and non-sublicensable right, as well as the non-exclusive right limited to the period of use or contract period, to access the services offered by SimplyDelivery via the Internet and to use them for his own business purposes in the exercise of his commercial or independent professional activity in accordance with the contract.
 This includes the use in the customer's stores named in the individual contract.
 The customer does not receive any rights beyond this.
 The source code of the provided services is not subject of the contract.

-5.3 Upon request, the customer shall provide SimplyDelivery with all information required for asserting claims against third parties, in particular their name and address, as well as the nature and scope of any claims against SimplyDelivery arising from the unauthorized provision of the program.
+5.3 Upon request, the customer shall provide SimplyDelivery with all information required for asserting claims against third parties, in particular their name and address, and immediately inform SimplyDelivery of the nature and extent of any claims it may have against them arising from the unauthorized provision of the program.

 6 Remuneration and terms of payment